 The primary place for users of the electricity network to learn, contribute and shape the future of charging arrangements.
-The quarterly Forum provides regular updates, high level reviews and consultations to progress the work of the charging Task Forces.
+The Forum provides regular updates, high level reviews and consultations to progress the work of the charging Task Forces.
 It is facilitated by National Grid’s System Operator as Lead Secretariat and attendance is limited to one person per organisation.
 All are welcome to sign up to the distribution list.

 Charging Delivery Body (CDB)